 The third group of bottlenecks concerns access to the market.
 In a number of cases, pure markets for inclusion and integration services do not exist, because the end-users (e.g. unemployed youth, migrants, etc.) do not have the means to pay for the services.
 Hence, service providers rely on funding from charities and regional/national authorities.
 When markets do exist, social enterprises typically offer products and services at higher price levels in comparison to for-profit enterprises.
-The price differences arise due to the need to divest some of the revenues for social purposes or due to the adopted production processes (e.g. social enterprises employ lower productivity workers, such as the disabled).
-Hence, such enterprises strongly rely on socially active consumers and tailored public procurement rules to compete with other providers.
+The price differences arise due to the need to divest some of the revenues for social purposes or due to the adopted production processes (e.g. social enterprises strongly rely on socially active consumers and tailored public procurement rules to compete with other providers.